15 Horror Movies You Need To Watch On Amazon Prime Right Now

 To appreciate fully what the world of film has to offer it’s best to watch a wide variety of what’s out there rather than just focus on one genre.
 That said, there are times when nothing but a great horror film will do.
 The horror selection on Amazon Prime runs deep, but a few pages in it starts to be dominated by low-budget obscurities.
 There’s a lot of cream near the top, however, which offers a generous sampling of what horror has to offer.
-So here are the 15 best horror movies on Amazon Prime right now, perfect for your Halloween binge.
+So here are the 15 best horror movies on Amazon Prime right now.

 Related: The Best Horror Movies On Netflix Right Now, Ranked